up

 • Prevent or reverse nursing home placement for Medicaid-eligible persons of all ages by providing planning, nurse monitoring, and community-based services.

-• Transport older adults to County Recreation centers and, for residents of a limited number of senior apartment buildings, to grocery stores using Transit Services Ride On buses during off peak hours.
+• Transport older adults to County recreation centers and, for residents of a limited number of senior apartment buildings, to grocery stores using Transit Services Ride On buses during off peak hours.

-• Provide supportive services to older adults through contracts with nonprofits, including: "friendly visitors," grocery shopping, legal assistance, and Alzheimer's support.
+• Provide supportive services to older adults through contracts with nonprofits, including "friendly visitors," grocery shopping, legal assistance, and Alzheimer's support.

 • Continue the Escorted Transportation Program with the Jewish Council for the Aging.